-The clinician should suspect the Zika virus Infection in any patient that presents with fever, rash, arthralgia, conjunctivitis, and headache, with a recent history of traveling to an area endemic with the Zika virus, especially pregnant mothers due to the risk of microcephaly.
+Clinicians should suspect Zika virus infection in any patient who presents with fever, rash, arthralgia, conjunctivitis, and headache, with a recent history of travel to an area endemic with Zika virus, especially pregnant mothers due to the risk of microcephaly.

 Prevention of Zika Fever

-- Avoid sleeping outdoors, and sleep in a room with air-conditioning where the windows and doors have physical barriers (screens) to prevent the entry of mosquitoes inside
+- Avoid sleeping outdoors; sleep in rooms with air conditioning and windows and doors that have physical barriers (screens) to prevent entry by mosquitoes.

-- If you have to sleep outdoors, use a mosquito net to avoid getting a bite by infected mosquitoes
+- If you have to sleep outdoors, use a mosquito net to avoid getting bitten by infected mosquitoes.

-- Covering the clothes with permethrin, but avoid applying the permethrin on the skin
+- Covering clothes with Permethrin, an insecticide, but avoid applying Permethrin on the skin.

-The CDC recommends postponing travel to areas endemic with the Zika virus for pregnant women due to the risk of delivering their babies with microcephaly.
+The CDC recommends that pregnant women postpone travel to areas endemic with the Zika virus due to the risk of delivering babies with microcephaly.
 Pregnant women who must travel to those areas should strictly apply the previously mentioned preventive methods and tell their health care providers about the travel.

 Treatment of Zika Fever

 - Bed rest

-- Analgesics and antipyretics, such as acetaminophen, to relieve the fever and the associated joint and muscle pain.
-Avoid talking Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)
+- Analgesics and antipyretics, such as acetaminophen to relieve fever and associated joint and muscle pain; not nonsteroidal anti-inflammatory drugs (NSAIDs)